Starship failed on its 9th test flight. Photo: Bloomberg . |

 Starship has yet to fix the problem of exploding during re-entry.
 Photo: AFP. |

-The reusable Super Heavy booster stage was reused from the previous flight.
-This was SpaceX’s attempt to demonstrate the prototype’s ability to fly multiple times.
-However, during the simulated landing phase in the Gulf of Mexico, the three central engines did not operate as planned, causing the booster stage to disintegrate.
+The reusable Super Heavy booster was reused from the previous flight.
+This was SpaceX's attempt to demonstrate the prototype's ability to fly multiple times.
+However, when it came to the simulated landing phase in the Gulf of Mexico, the central three-engine system failed to operate as planned, causing the booster to disintegrate.

-SpaceX says it continues to improve the design and fix technical issues that have cropped up in previous flights.
-On the last two launches, the Starship’s upper stage exploded mid-flight due to various issues, ranging from excessive vibrations to engine failure.
+SpaceX says it continues to improve the design and fix technical issues that arose during previous flights.
+In the last two launches, the Starship’s upper stage exploded mid-flight due to various issues, ranging from excessive vibrations to engine failure.

 Elon Musk's Vision